 2019-2020 Guidelines for School Actions

 Every year, CPS develops The CEO's Guidelines for School Actions (Guidelines).
 The Guidelines set out the rules the District must follow in order to propose any school actions (e.g. Co-location, Reassignment Boundary Change, Consolidation).
 School actions must be announced by December 1st.
 The DRAFT Guidelines must be posted on or before October 1st and CPS will collect feedback for 21 days.
 After reviewing the feedback and consulting with principals, teachers, and community members, CPS may release an updated version of the DRAFT Guidelines.
 If CPS does release an updated version of the DRAFT Guidelines, the new version will also be subject to a 21-day feedback period.
 After observing the 21-day feedback period the District will release a FINAL version of the Guidelines.
-The FINAL Guidelines can be found below:
+The DRAFT Guidelines can be found below:

 Independent Hearing Officers